SlimSim/next-dj/README.md

 # next-dj

 A music player for DJ'ing music for dancers.

 Play songs for the dancers while you pre-listen to other songs in you headphones!

+This app is made with React, NextJs, next-pwa, TypeScript and more!